| Officer, Richard L. Purvis #4726Arizona DPS Highway Patrol

 certified as complying under Section 30115.
 Thus, the businesses that

+you mentioned may be violating this Section.
 If you have information indicating that manufacturers or distributors

 are offering noncomplying signal lamps and that motor vehicle equipment